Andrew and Beth Cranston, Co-Founders & Artistic Directors

-The creative team of the Coastal Sounds Choir Association consists of Andrew and Beth Cranston, who between them have more than three decades of leadership experience in the fields of choir and singing, and who have been working as music educators in the Conception Bay South area since 2007.
+The creative team of the Coastal Sounds Choir Association consists of Andrew and Beth Cranston, who between them have more than three decades of leadership experience in the fields of choir and singing, and who have been working as music educators in the Conception Bay South and St. John’s areas since 2007.

 Andrew Cranston received a B.Mus. from Mount Allison University in 2003 and has been working with choral and instrumental ensembles ever since.
 He received an M.Mus. in choral conducting from Memorial University in 2007 under the mentorship of Dr. Doug Dunsmore, Dr. Donald Buell, Marc David and Kellie Walsh.
 Andrew has conducted several ensembles, including the Bedford Community Orchestra, Nova Voce Provincial Men’s Choir, Memorial University’s Festival and Chamber Choirs, the Anchormen Barbershop Chorus, and the Quintessential Vocal Ensemble.
 He is currently the Co-Artistic Director of the Coastal Sounds Choir Association and the Choral Director of Topsail United Church’s adult Mixed and Men’s Choirs.

 Beth Cranston graduated from Mount Allison University with a B.A. in Music, Drama and French, followed by a Diploma in Performance and Communications Media from Memorial University.
-She has 20 years accompaniment experience and has sung in choirs all her life, most recently with the Aurora Women’s Choir, the Quintessential Vocal Ensemble, Cantus Vocum Chamber Choir, the Philharmonic Choir of the NSO, Memorial University’s Festival and Chamber Choirs.
+She has 20 years accompaniment experience and has sung in choirs all her life, most recently with the Aurora Women’s Choir, the Quintessential Vocal Ensemble, Cantus Vocum Chamber Choir, the Philharmonic Choir of the NSO and Memorial University’s Festival and Chamber Choirs.
 Beth has also been involved with the former self-conducted a cappella groups Novus Chamber Choir in Nova Scotia and Pentatonics at Mount Allison, and sang with the Halifax Camerata Singers.
-Beth is currently the Accompanist and Co-Artistic Director for the Coastal Sounds Choir Association and organist for Topsail United Church.
+Beth is currently the Accompanist, Co-Artistic Director and General Manager for the Coastal Sounds Choir Association and organist for Topsail United Church.

 Beth has had the pleasure of teaching both music and drama in youth camp settings like the Nova Scotia Choral Federation’s Summer Choir Camps in Berwick, NS and Wicosuta Children’s Camp in New Hampshire.
 She has a wealth of experience working in collaborative musical settings such as Mount Allison University’s bilingual touring theatre troupe, Tintamarre.

-Beth is a private piano instructor in the St. John’s and CBS areas and a licensed Kindermusik Educator currently teaching out of The Music Corner in Manuels.
+Beth is a private piano instructor in the St. John’s and CBS areas and a licensed Kindermusik Educator currently teaching out of The Music Corner in Manuels, CBS.